 Here are some general guidelines to help you get a feel for how the rent amount influences the multiple.

 Obviously, paying less rent is better, so lower leases will command a higher multiple.
-As a guideline, rents that are around 25% of the gross income of the laundromat or less fetch a multiple of around 4.5-5 times NOI.
-When that percentage creeps up around 33% and up, the multiple decreases to around 3.5-4 times NOI.
+Typically, rents that are around 25% of the gross income of the laundromat or less fetch a multiple of around 4.5-5 times NOI.
+When that percentage creeps up to around 33% or higher, the multiple decreases to around 3.5-4 times NOI.